MurmiToJa/python_learning/SinCosTanApp/readme.md

 ## Description

 This is a desktop application written in Python that interactively visualizes the unit circle and the fundamental trigonometric functions (sine, cosine, tangent) using the `pyqtgraph` library.
-It allows users to dynamically change the angle and observe how this affects the values of the trigonometric functions and their graphical representation on the unit circle and function plots.

 ## Main Features

 *   **Interactive Angle Adjustment:**